AEspinosaDev/Vulkan-Engine/README.md

 - Forward and Deferred pipelines support.
 - PBR, Phong and other types of materials abstractions.
+- Raytracing Support (Shadows, AO).
+- Global Illumination with Voxel Cone Tracing.
+- On the fly shader compiling.
+- Diffuse and Specular IBL.
+- Physically Based Bloom.
+- Ray Marched SSR.
 - Scene and scene objects abstractions.
-- On the fly shader compiling.
-- Raytracing Support (Shadows, AO).
 - Texture loading with mipmapping.
+- Multipass (depth pass for shadows, SSAO and post-processing).
 - Dynamic renderer states for some graphic features.
-- Multipass (depth pass for shadows, SSAO and post-processing).
 - Vulkan object and functionality abstraction.
-- IBL.
-- Physically Based Bloom.
-- Ray Marched SSR.
 - Simple to use user interface.
 - Easy to distribute source code.
-- Global Illumination with Voxel Cone Tracing (wip)

 This project is a work in progress.
 It has a long way until becoming a decent library, there are no fancy features for now, but all the basics are here.
 Eventually, with time, I will be adding more advanced functionality.